tintin10q/csai_ml_final_summary/ML_final_summary.md

 ## Stacking
 Trains many models in parallel and combines them by training on a meta model to output a prediction based on different weak models predictions.

-So you choose some weak learners for instance KNN or SVM or a decision tree and then you also choose something as a meta model.
+So you choose some weak learners for instance KNN or SVM or a decision tree, and then you also choose something as a meta model.
 Usually a neural network.
 Then you use the combined output of the weak learners that were trained in parallel as input to the strong learner.

 ![Stacking](stacking.png)

-You train the weak learners and the meta model on different parts of the data.
+You train the weak learners, and the meta model on different parts of the data.
 So you split your data in **two folds**.
-The first fold is to fit the weak learners and the second fold is for fitting the meta model.
+The first fold is to fit the weak learners, and the second fold is for fitting the meta model.
 Each of the weak learners then tries to make predictions for the observations in the second fold.
 This gives you the ability to fit the meta model with the predictions made by the weak learners as input.
 **Doing this does mean you only have half of the data**.
-But you can use **k-fold cross training** (similar to k-fold-cross validation) to get around by making sure that all the observations can be used to train the meta model.
+But you can use **k-fold cross-training** (similar to k-fold-cross validation) to get around by making sure that all the observations can be used to train the meta model.

 ![k-fold-training](k-fold-training.png)

-In sklearn there is poor man staking and you just use a Voting classifier.
+In sklearn there is poor man staking, and you just use a Voting classifier.

 There is also hold out stacking and naive stacking.